a Book? - Produced a Video?

 starting at age six with his very first bicycle, you track his development

-of being the only boy among many siblings, through growing pains of adolescence
+of being the only boy among many siblings, through growing pains of

-putting his emotions into bicycling and writing songs.
+tendencies, putting his emotions into bicycling and writing songs.

 Author: J.V.
 Petretta